Configuring Remedy SSO to authenticate users with SAMLv2

 Assertion Time Skew Time offset between Remedy SSO and the identity provider.
 Assertion Time Format Time format used by assertions.

 Option to indicate whether the identity provider requires authentication request to be signed.

 Force Authentication Option to select enforce authentication.
-Enable Single Logout Setting to enable service provider initiated single logout.
-If the user logs out from one application, the user will be logged out from all applications that share the same session.
+Enable Single Logout Option to delete SAML IdP session on an application logout.
+If an end user logs out from the application, the user will be logged out from SAML IdP as well.
 Sign Metadata

 Option to indicate whether the identity provider requires SAML metadata to be signed.

 Setting to indicate whether Remedy SSO requires a signed response from the identity provider.

 Remedy SSO validates the signature from the authentication response.